 This article describes what is View Encapsulation using an example and how it is implemented in angular.
 We also learn what is shadow dom in Angular.

-The Angular allows us the specify the component specific styles.
-This is done by specifying either inline style styles:
+Angular allows us the specify component-specific styles.
+This is done by specifying either inline-style styles:

 or using the external style sheet styleUrls: